About the Libraries

 The Department of Archives & Special Collections in the University of Mississippi Libraries houses archival papers, photographs, films, and sound recordings related to Mississippi, the Blues, the University of Mississippi, and the American South.
 The four units within the department, General Special Collections, the Blues Archive, the Visual Collections, and the Modern Political Archive, are managed by four curators and a Library Specialist who assist numerous patrons with their research needs.
 General Special Collections contains more than 63,000 items in the book collections and over 1000 unique manuscript collections.
 With over 70,000 sound recordings and over 38,000 cataloged items, the Blues Archives houses one of the largest collections of blues recordings, publications and memorabilia in the world.
 Among its other Mississippi related visual collections, the Southern Media Archive and Visual Collections hold the Martin Dain and J.R.
 Cofield Collections of William Faulkner photographs, one of the largest collections of William Faulkner photographs in the country.
 In July 2004, Archives received over 7,000 linear feet of congressional and legal collections.
 Staff also provide regular presentations about Mississippi’s history and culture for classes and outside groups.
 Exhibits of interest to students and the general public are regularly presented and the Department maintains a robust digital collection in the Library’s Institutional Repository.

 A Federal Depository Library since 1883, the J.D.
 Williams Library continues to be one of only 46 regional depository libraries in the United States and serves as the Regional Depository Library for Mississippi.
 The Library holds the largest collection of federal documents in the state with over 3,670,000 federal documents in various formats.
-As part of the ASERL (Association of Southeast Research Libraries) Collaborative Federal Depository Project, the Library is a Center of Excellence for the United States Commission on Civil Rights (USCCR) and the Internal Revenue Service (IRS).
+As part of the ASERL (Association of Southeast Research Libraries) Collaborative Federal Depository Project, the Library is a Center of Excellence for the United States Commission on Civil Rights (USCCR), the Internal Revenue Service (IRS), and the Small Business Administration (SBA).
 The historical print collections date from the beginning of the 19th century and include many reports of government-sponsored scientific and ethnographic explorations.
 The maps collection consists of more than 250,000 federal depository maps and charts from government agencies.
 The Library is also a member of the Mississippi State Depository Program.
 Although the State Depository Program was not legislated until 1966, the Library’s collection includes significant historical Mississippi documents from the nineteenth century such as Department Reports, the Laws, and Senate and House Journals.
 The Library provides free public access to the federal and state documents in our collections.

 American Institute of Certified Public Accountant (AICPA)